hankhsu1996/vscode-murphi/README.md

 -   Syntax highlighting for type.
 Triggered by explicitly specifying the type identifier as `typename_t`.
 -   Syntax highlighting for function call.

+### 2.1.0
+Add snippet for for-loop and do-end block.

 ### 2.0.0
 Add snippet support.